 by Ben Goldfarb

-Ben Goldfarb is vice president at Nauset Construction, based in Needham, Mass.
+Ben Goldfarb is vice president of Nauset Construction.